rschristian/freetunnel/README.md

-    -r, --remote       Remote server to run on  (default freetunnel.ryanchristian.dev) -H, --host         Hostname to bind  (default localhost) -p, --port         Port to bind  (default 3000) -P, --password     Password to use for the remote -v, --version      Displays current version
+    -r, --remote       Remote server to run on  (default freetunnel.ryanchristian.dev) -H, --host         Hostname to bind  (default localhost) -p, --port         Port to bind  (default 3000) -w, --web-port     Web Port to bind for introspection (default 4040) -P, --password     Password to use for the remote -v, --version      Displays current version
     -h, --help         Displays this message